Exam results, summer activities and returning to schools and nurseries in September

-- Statement on reopening of schools in Camden from Cllr Angela Mason, the Council's Cabinet Member for Best Start for Children and Families
+- Statement about A-levels from Cllr Angela Mason, Cabinet Member for Best Start for Children and Families - 12/8/20

 - Children returning to school - health information for parents (leaflet)

-- Key worker childcare and Camden early years services update - 7/4/20
+- Camden early years and children's centre services

 Free school meals

 We are working to ensure that no one in the borough goes hungry as a result of COVID-19.
 This includes children entitled to free school meals.
 The Government has said children eligible for free school meals will be offered meals or vouchers as an alternative.